gwlucastrig/Tinfour/README.md

 ### What version of Java is required for Tinfour? ###
-Tinfour is compiled under Java 8.
+Tinfour is compiled under Java 11 or higher.

 ### Configuring Tinfour in an IDE ###
 In terms of its software and package organization, Tinfour has a relatively simple structure, so opening